DrDub/php-nlgen/examples/README.md

 source code might justify it, particularly as you try to add more things to it.

-The next example (basic/basic1.php) is same as basic0, but this time with a lexicon for providing texts for $agent and $theme.
-In a production system you'll expect this information to be fetched from a DB and a Lexicon subclass that can be tied to a DB is a planned feature (see ROADMAP).
+The next example (`basic/BasicGenerator2.php`) is same as `BasicGenerator1`, but this time with a lexicon for providing texts for `$agent` and `$theme`.
+In a production system you'll expect this information to be fetched from a DB and a `Lexicon` subclass that can be tied to a DB is a planned feature (see ROADMAP).

-The last basic example (basic/basic2.php) uses an ontology to distinguish between actors that are people and are referred by name (e.g., Juan) versus events referring to automatic tools (e.g., "nightly build").
-This information is used to add an article to form a noun phrase (e.g., "Juan" vs. "The nightly build").
+The last basic example (`basic/BasicGenerator3.php`) uses an ontology to distinguish between actors that are people and are referred by name (e.g., _Juan_) versus events referring to automatic tools (e.g., _"nightly build"_).
+This information is used to add an article to form a noun phrase (e.g., _"Juan"_ vs. _"The nightly build"_).
 While this might be the simplest possible use of ontological information for NLG, it might just as well be too simple.

 A whole section of more complex examples using semantic annotations is